Shortest paths

 +-----------------------------+----+----------------------------------------------------------------------------------+----------------+------+---------+----------------+------------------------+-----------+---------------------+

 Sometimes the planner cannot make reliable estimations about how many nodes a pattern node will match.
-Consider using a uniqueness constraint where applicable to help the planner get more reliable estimates.
+Consider using a property uniqueness constraint where applicable to help the planner get more reliable estimates.